papivot/pks-autoscaler/README.md

 * Clone this repo.
 * Modify the `pks-autoscaler.config` file.
+* Modify the values of following entries in the script `OM_USERNAME="om_user"` and `OM_PASSWORD="om_password"`.
+The value should corrospond to the info of the login id execuiting the script.
 * Run the `pks-autoscaler-preq.sh` script to setup required binaries.
 * Make sure `pks` cli is installed.
 * Schedule the `pks-autoscaler-schduler.sh` or execute the `pks-autoscaler.sh` and enjoy!!!